-Majestic Skies Northern Pin Oak Quercus ellipsoidalis 'Bailskies'
+Northern Pin Oak Quercus ellipsoidalis

 Height: 40 feet Spread: 30 feet

 Sunlight: O 0

 Hardiness Zone: 3a

 Other Names: Hill's Oak

 Description:

-An attractive shade tree with a pyramidal-oval habit of growth, pointy leaves and excellent rich red fall color; this variety produces straighter branching, substantial foliage and a more symmetrical shape; a great shade tree choice
+An attractive shade tree with a pyramidal-oval habit of growth, pointy leaves and excellent rich red fall color, fast growing for an oak; grows best in loose, slightly acidic soils, but more tolerant of alkaline soils than its popular relative the pin oak

 Ornamental Features

-Majestic Skies Northern Pin Oak has dark green deciduous foliage which emerges brick red in spring on a tree with an oval habit of growth.
-The glossy lobed leaves turn an outstanding red in the fall.
+Northern Pin Oak has dark green deciduous foliage which emerges brick red in spring on a tree with an oval habit of growth.
+The spiny lobed leaves turn an outstanding brick red in the fall.
 The furrowed gray bark and silver branches add an interesting dimension to the landscape.

 Landscape Attributes

-Majestic Skies Northern Pin Oak is a deciduous tree with a shapely oval form.
+Northern Pin Oak is a deciduous tree with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This tree will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting squirrels to your yard.
 It has no significant negative characteristics.

+Northern Pin Oak is recommended for the following landscape applications;

+- Shade

-Majestic Skies Northern Pin Oak Photo courtesy of NetPS Plant Finder
+Northern Pin Oak Photo courtesy of NetPS Plant Finder

-Majestic Skies Northern Pin Oak in fall Photo courtesy of NetPS Plant Finder Majestic Skies Northern Pin Oak is recommended for the following landscape applications;
+Northern Pin Oak in fall Photo courtesy of NetPS Plant Finder

-80 acres of trees & plants within the city limits - Shade Planting & Growing Majestic Skies Northern Pin Oak will grow to be about 40 feet tall at maturity, with a spread of 30 feet.
-It has a high canopy of foliage that sits well above the ground, and should not be planted underneath power lines.
+80 acres of trees & plants within the city limits

+Planting & Growing

+Northern Pin Oak will grow to be about 40 feet tall at maturity, with a spread of 30 feet.
+It has a high canopy with a typical clearance of 6 feet from the ground, and should not be planted underneath power lines.
 As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
 It grows at a medium rate, and under ideal conditions can be expected to live to a ripe old age of 100 years or more; think of this as a heritage tree for future generations!

 This tree does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
-It is not particular as to soil type, but has a definite preference for acidic soils, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
+It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
-This is a selection of a native North American species.
+This species is native to parts of North America.